 Contact hours: 65-70+ total contact hours (classroom) + c28-32 hours for preparation, research and essay-writing).
 Self-study tours could account for an additional 8 hours for each Saturday or Sunday optional excursion a student takes.

 Please note: the undergraduate degree at Cambridge does not include 'credit', and credit is not awarded for the International Summer Programmes.
 However, home universities regularly award credit for these programmes, and might reasonably award 8 undergraduate semester credit hours, based on contact and study hours, and written work.
 IARU participants who wish to receive credit from their home institution will need to arrange this themselves.
 Marked essays can be sent directly to the home institution, along with an indication of contact hours.

 Target audience and pre-requisites

-The programme is open to undergraduates at IARU institutions only.
+The programme is primarily for undergraduates at IARU institutions.
+However, a limited number of places are available from students from other leading universities around the world.
 It is aimed at students in their penultimate or final year of undergraduate degree course.
 Occasionally second year students will be considered.
 Students should be of high academic standing in their own university.
 Students should be open to learning in disciplines beyond their immediate field of study, and be absolutely fluent in English: discussion of topics and clear expression of ideas will be essential parts of the programme.

 For non-native English speakers, one of the following test scores should be sent with their application: minimum 7 IELTS, with not less than 7 in each element; Cambridge CAE, minimum score A; Cambridge CPE, grade A, B or C. (Intending applicants should ensure they have their proof of language proficiency in advance.)